szabodanika/szabodanika/README.md

-*I am currently in the middle of moving, so I might not be able to respond to messages and PRs right away temporarily.*

 ### Hi there 👋

 My name is Dániel Szabó, I am a software developer and creator from Hungary, currently enjoying life in Scotland.